davizuku/figonacci-phpactorial/README.md

 ## Methology

 The scenarios presented in this repository asume the desire to replace a module of an application with a clearly defined interface and a logic independent of other modules.
-As an example of this, is the function `FibFac(x) = Fibonacci(x) + Factorial(x)`.
-This problem has been chosen and implemented vaguely on purpose to represent a CPU intensive logic.
+For generalization purposes two different problems have been chosen: FibFac and TextLen.

+The first problem, FibFac, is a _CPU intensive_ algorithm that has been implemented naively for this purpose.
+As its name may imply, this function is described as follows:

+$FibFac(x) = Fibonacci(x) + Factorial(x)$

+The second problem, TextLen, is a _memory intensive_ algorithm designed to quickly generate a big response for a given number.
+In this case, $TextLen(x)$ generate a random string of length $x$.

 The following scenarios are considered: